-The Jamaican people will welcome you with an easy natural courtesy.
+The Jamaican people will welcome you with easy natural courtesy.
 Each evening you will sink into the restful sleep of one whose every sense has sampled the rich flavours of this remarkable island and found it exhilarating.
 Columbus called it The New World.
-To us, it is a world older than time that moves and sways to a rhythm all of its own.
+To us, it is a world older than the time that moves and sways to a rhythm all of its own.
 It is Jamaica, Jamrock, Ja … many names, but only one place – heaven!

 It would be unthinkable to book a trip to this remarkable island and not consider where to go to find the best beaches in Jamaica.
 Negril is, without doubt, one of the very best places in Jamaica if you want to swim, snorkel – perhaps just to soak up the sun and local colour.

 Bloody Bay to the North and Long Bay to the South combine to give Negril a 7 mile beach that frequently features in the Top Ten awards for beaches around the globe.

 It is no surprise really when you experience the beautiful white, sheer sand and warm clear waters that hug this coastline.
 You will have to visit Rick’s Café – no, not the one in Casablanca – this one has something more dazzling to offer.
 High diving!

 From a height of over 40 feet, you can launch yourself into the crystal waters below.
 If, like me, you have a torrid fear of heights, may I suggest you refresh yourself with a cool beverage as you watch the derring-do of the divers who embrace the challenge?
 The sunsets alone make this one of the best places to visit in Jamaica.
 Put it on your list!